Chór NFM / photo: Łukasz Rajchert

 Lionel Sow – conductor

-Jean-François Zygel – piano
+Jean-François Zygel – piano and improvisations

 NFM Choir